matgat/m32-pars-adapt/readme.md

 ## [m32-pars-adapt](https://github.com/matgat/m32-pars-adapt.git)

-This is a tool to help the proper parametrization of m32 based machines, using a json-like database that collects the proper parameters for the various machine types.
+A tool to help the proper parametrization of m32 based machines, using a json-like database that collects the proper parameters for the various machine types.